Agroinformatics-UIUC/trial_characterization/README.md

 # Structure of the Tool

 The climate characterization tool consists of the following files, which are found in the trial_characterization/Codes folder.
-A file calls on the files indented below it.
+The files run in order and call on the files indented below them.
 If all goes smoothly, the user should only need to run the top-level files: 1, 2, 3, and file 4 up to line 65.

 * **1_input_to_sf\.R** (Sets working directory in the format result_folder <- "\~/example_characterization" ; setwd(wd), sets code directory in the format codes_folder <-'~/trial_characterization', creates trials_sf.rds from input file which should be in the results folder.
 Make sure that the input .csv is formatted properly for the tool: check that dates are formatted correctly, check that maturities are coded -1 through 6.)
     * **/Codes_useful/R.libraries.R** (Downloads the R libraries necessary.
 Needs to be changed so that older versions of the packages are used.
 These can be found in my personal directory in the folder R_packages_not_in_CRAN.
 The packages are apsimr_1.2, lmeInfo_0.2.1, and soilDB_2.6.14, as tar.gz files.)